 Be conservative in the amount of soap used and remember, lots of foam is a sign of a harsh soap or wash.
 Choose natural soaps with no synthetic fragrances or preservatives.

 Pat skin gently with a soft towel, never rub.
 Apply a gentle moisturiser or lotion onto damp skin immediately.
 Unfortunately many moisturisers contain oil derivatives such as triglycerides.
 Choosing a natural option is much more beneficial as they contain more of the natural vitamins and fatty acids which are beneficial for the skin.
 Dermatologists agree that regular, repeated moisturising is key for skin affected by eczema.
 But it is really important to know that petroleum products actually just create the impression of moisturised and hydrated skin.

 It actually suffocates the pores and in the long run doesn’t really help eczema at all.
 So it is important to avoid any products such as Vasaline or QV cream (Manly mummas tell me this is what they were using).

 Number 4.
 Help the skin learn to function on its own

 The skin is a living organ, our largest in fact!
 So, every now and then, let the skin learn to function on its own by giving it a half-day break from ALL products.

 Number 5.
 Gut Health

 Often our skin can tell us a lot about what is going on inside our bodies.
 Acne, psoriasis, rosacea and eczema, could these be your skins warning signs that something’s not quite right on the inside?
-Meagan has written a great article regarding The Gut Skin Connection.
-She explains that Doctors correlate acne and other skin conditions as inflammatory disorders of the immune system.
+Meagan from The Gut Healing Community explains that Doctors correlate acne and other skin conditions as inflammatory disorders of the immune system.
 If there is inflammation that originates elsewhere in the body, the signs can be first seen on the skin.
 Often, common skin conditions are red flags pointing to imbalances inside the body.